rockstor/rockstor-doc/disk_pool_ops.rst

 -------------

 Pool related operations including creating a pool can be done from the *Pools* view.
-In the webui, click on the *Storage* tab to enter the main Storage view.
+In the web-ui, click on the *Storage* tab to enter the main Storage view.
 Now click on **Pools** in the left sidebar to enter the *Pools* view.
 If there are any pools in the system, they are displayed in a table.